Vestbox

 Buying a small-cap stock right before a rally and making 30% isn't alpha; that is just taking more risk (beta) and getting lucky.
 True alpha is generating returns that have absolute zero correlation to the Nifty 50.
 It is making money when the market is flat.
 It is protecting capital when the market is bleeding.

-To explore long/short SIF investment strategies is to understand how elite fund managers manufacture returns using pure mathematics, not market momentum.
+To Invest in SIF strategies first step is to understand how elite fund managers manufacture returns using pure mathematics, not market momentum.

 Let’s tear down the three primary engines that power Specialized Investment Funds.